NuclearKev/4-wire/README.md

 ## How to Measure in 4-wire Mode

-To enter 4-wire mode, just hit the shift button then hit the resistance button.
+To enter 4-wire mode, just hit the shift button then hit the Ohmmeter button.

 Your leads should be hooked up as shown in the diagram on page 203 of the Agilent 34401A user manual.
-If you're confused, the HI (and HI-sense) are the red terminals towards the top of the DMM (HI-sense being on the left).
-LO (and LO-sense) are directly below those (LO-sense being on the left).
+If you're confused, the HI and HI-sense are the red terminals towards the top of the DMM (HI-sense being on the left).
+LO and LO-sense are directly below those (LO-sense being on the left).
 Use the diagram to figure out how to make the measurement.